 As explained in previous paragraphs, CBD oil can expire and slowly deteriorates in quality over time.
 The taste will change and the smell will also change from when you first purchased it.
 This is a normal process and as long as the changes are not significant then the oil is probably fine for consumption.
 If for any reason you do not feel the CBD oil is fine then simply discard it.

-The other thing to mention is the color.
-If your CBD oil came in a clear bottle the color of the liquid should be almost a golden clear color, if it's dark then this again is a good indication that the liquids gone bad.
+The other thing to mention is the colour.
+If your CBD oil came in a clear bottle the colour of the liquid should be almost a golden clear colour, if it's dark then this again is a good indication that the liquids are gone bad.

 I hope this has helped you identify if your CBD oil has expired or not.